 One way to get around this holding period requirement is to reinvest QSBS sales proceeds into a replacement QSBS business utilizing IRC Section 1045.
 This of course means that your money is still tied up in another company, but it can give you more time to meet the holding period requirement.
 Keep in mind, you only get 60 days to roll over the proceeds.
 For the insatiable creators, this might be a lucrative idea since it allows you to fund new ventures tax free.

-QSBS exemption state considerations
+QSBS exemption requirements and state tax considerations

 The qualified small business stock exemption applies to federal tax treatment.
 Something to be mindful of is whether you reside in a state that doesn’t recognize or conform to this special tax incentive.